mohammnas/randomwalks.github.io/suggested.md

 **Abstract Algebra: An Introduction by Thomas Hungerford**

 This is a fairly good book on the fundamentals of abstract algebra and very basic number theory, beginning with ring theory then moving onto groups (many books introduce groups first).
 The pace is rather slow and comfortable, and there are a lot of examples; many of them very simple used for clarifying concepts.
 The book is also unique in that it gives an introduction to cryptography (RSA, Diffie-Hellman) towards the end, which also reads quite well.
-Overall the book is a solid, yet fairly elementary introduction to abstract algebra.
+Overall the book is a fairly elementary, yet solid introduction to abstract algebra.

 ## Applied Math